Why More People are Paying out of Pocket for Healthcare…even during a recession

-Because of all the limitations insurance companies have placed on reimbursement over the years, most traditional physical therapy clinics (those that take insurance) have been forced to see more patients than they would like at any one time – just so they can pay the bills and keep the lights on!
+There have been many limitations insurance companies have placed on reimbursement over the years.
+Most traditional physical therapy clinics (those that take insurance) have been forced to see more patients.
+Just so they can pay the bills and keep the lights on!

-Additionally, insurance companies have essentially taken over your care.
+Additionally, insurance companies and healthcare have essentially taken over your care.